-An IV line will be placed into a vein in your hand or arm through which the X-ray dye will be injected.
-You may feel a warm, flushed sensation when the dye is injected, and a metallic taste may appear in your mouth for a minute or two.
+An IV line is placed into a vein in your hand or arm through which the X-ray dye is injected.
+You may feel a warm, flushed sensation when the dye is injected and notice a metallic taste in your mouth for a minute or two.
 The contrast material may briefly make you feel like you have to urinate.

-Before your exam begins, the table will move quickly through the scanner to determine the correct starting position for your scans.
-For your actual CT urogram, the table will then move slowly through the machine while the images are taken.
+Before the exam begins, the table moves quickly through the scanner to determine the correct starting position for your scans.
+For the actual CT urogram, the table moves slowly through the machine while the images are taken.
 If needed, the machine may make several passes.

-You'll hear slight buzzing and clicking sounds while the machine takes pictures.
-To keep the images from blurring, you'll be asked to hold your breath for a few seconds during the scanning.
+The machine makes slight buzzing and clicking sounds while it takes pictures.
+To keep the images from blurring, the technician may ask you to hold your breath for a few seconds during the scanning.

 After a CT urogram

-When your CT urogram is complete, the IV line is removed from your arm and the IV entry point is covered with a dressing.
-You may then return to your normal activities.
+When the test is done, the IV line is removed from your arm and the IV entry point is covered with a dressing.
+Most people return to their usual activities after the test.

-A doctor who specializes in reading X-rays (radiologist) will review and interpret the X-ray images from your CT urogram and send a report to your doctor.
+A doctor who specializes in reading X-rays (radiologist) reviews and interprets the X-ray images from your CT urogram and sends a report to your doctor.
 Plan to discuss the results with your doctor at a follow-up appointment.